UMP 75x25 [M10x3] GW F200 GOLD Lina / N42 - search holder

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical devices or very highly developed apparatuses.
+- Significant importance in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: